 We are in the process of updating our information on the PLANS program.
 Please visit our new Diversity section for more details.

 Dalhousie University is committed to equity in admissions to its programs for underrepresented groups – there are slight variations between programs.
-PLANS is committed to ensuring the appropriate application of admissions equity policies in the Faculty of Dentistry, Medicine, and Health Professions as well as providing the necessary support and connections to ensure student success.
+PLANS is committed to ensuring the appropriate application of admissions equity policies in the Faculties of Dentistry, Medicine, and Health as well as providing the necessary support and connections to ensure student success.
 To determine if you might be considered under the admissions equity policies, contact Michelle.

 To be considered under admissions equity and/or to be connected with appropriate supports (i.e. PLANS), students are strongly encouraged to self-identify on their application to Dalhousie.
 Information gained from the self-identification process is used only for admissions purposes and connecting students to services.
 Current students can contact the Registrar’s office to check their status.